In this section

 Complications can be classified by timing: intraoperative; early (usually defined as the first postoperative week); late; and post-decannulation.

-After a tracheostomy is inserted, the patient is managed in either the Paediatric Intensive Care (PICU - Rosella) or Neonatal Unit (NNU - Butterfly) in the initial post-operative period and until after the first routine tracheostomy change.
+After a tracheostomy is inserted, the patient is managed in either the Paediatric Intensive Care (PICU - Rosella) or Neonatal Unit (NNU - Butterfly) in the initial post-operative period and until after the first routine tracheostomy change has been performed.

 Note: Most children will undergo their first tracheostomy tube change while in the intensive care environment.
 However, on occasions, following consultation between members of the PICU, ENT team and the parent unit, children may be transferred to a ward